jrantane/apiaxle/api.md

 * from: Integer for the index of the first key you want to see.
 Starts at zero.
-* from: Integer for the index of the last key you want to see.
+* to: Integer for the index of the last key you want to see.
 Starts at zero.

 ### Supported query params: